 As such, an ESCO is a recognised business model that drives the penetration of renewable heating and cooling solutions, but it has not yet reached its full potential throughout the EU.
 The core stakeholders of ESCOs are usually small and medium sized enterprises (SMEs).
-Increased adoption of the ESCO model throughout Europe would be key to drive performance expectations of the renewable heating and cooling sector, as it dictates that the earnings of the professional stakeholders when designing, installing and maintaining energy systems, are directly related to performance/energy revenue criteria of the systems installed54.

-In fact, the ESCO guarantees energy savings and/or provision of the same level of energy service at lower cost, and the return of the ESCO's investments is tied directly to the energy savings achieved.
+The ESCO guarantees energy savings and/or provision of the same level of energy service at lower cost, and the return of the ESCO's investments is tied directly to the energy savings achieved.
 Therefore, the ESCO accepts some degree of risk for the achievement of improved energy efficiency and reduced energy costs, coming from the use of renewable energy sources.